arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ***For more details about how data exchange between Arduino and Linux layer works and to understand how to debug, please read [Data Exchange Between Python on Linux and an Arduino Sketch](https://docs.arduino.cc/tutorials/portenta-x8/python-arduino-data-exchange)***

-In case you have not configured internal WiFi connectivity within the system, please use following command line.
+In case you have not configured internal Wi-Fi connectivity within the system, please use following command line.

 ```
-nmcli device wifi connect "SSID" password "PASSWORD"
+nmcli device Wi-Fi connect "SSID" password "PASSWORD"
 ```

 ### Setting Up The Things Network

-You now have the pre-requisites for the Portenta X8 ready, but, since you are using the LoRa connectivity, you will need a platform that has the capability to receive data transmitted from the Portenta X8 and Max Carrier. **The Things Network** will be the platform you are going to use communicate using LoRaWAN.
+You now have the pre-requisites for the Portenta X8 ready, but, since you are using the LoRa® connectivity, you will need a platform that has the capability to receive data transmitted from the Portenta X8 and Max Carrier. **The Things Network** will be the platform you are going to use communicate using LoRaWAN®.
 On the platform, you will need to create an application to add the Portenta Max Carrier as an End-Device.

 When adding the End-Device, at the moment you will have to use the **Manual** option.
-The Portenta Max Carrier will be added under Arduino SA in the near future to be included in the LoRaWAN Device Repository.
-The LoRaWAN version and parameters compatible with the Portenta Max Carrier are as follows.
+The Portenta Max Carrier will be added under Arduino SA in the near future to be included in the LoRaWAN® Device Repository.
+The LoRaWAN® version and parameters compatible with the Portenta Max Carrier are as follows.
 The frequency plan will depend on the region in which you are going install the device.

 ![General End-Device Configuration](assets/ttn-end-device.png)

-***To learn more about LoRa and LoRaWAN, please have a look at our [Arduino Guide to LoRa® and LoRaWAN®](https://docs.arduino.cc/learn/communication/lorawan-101).
+***To learn more about LoRa® and LoRaWAN®, please have a look at our [Arduino Guide to LoRa® and LoRaWAN®](https://docs.arduino.cc/learn/communication/lorawan-101).
 Additionally, if you wish to learn on how to properly setup the End-Device in The Things Network, please read [this tutorial](https://docs.arduino.cc/tutorials/mkr-wan-1310/the-things-network) reference***

 Let's now dive into developing a multi-protocol gateway using Portenta X8 and Max Carrier!